Ball's pyramid tree lobster

 Tree lobsters’ convergent evolution — Science Learning Hub

-In 2001, a small population was discovered on Balls Pyramid, a very small 200 m-wide rock pyramid approximately 25 km from Lord Howe Island. assembled a complete mitochondrial genome from a tree lobster in Balls Pyramid and compared it to a mitochondrial genome from a stick insect museum specimen that lived on Lord Howe’s Island before their extinction.
+It was long thought to be extinct in 1920, until their rediscovery in 2001. assembled a complete mitochondrial genome from a tree lobster in Balls Pyramid and compared it to a mitochondrial genome from a stick insect museum specimen that lived on Lord Howe’s Island before their extinction.
 Rohan Cleave/Melbourne Zoo, Australia.
 It would take 12 Statues Of Liberty to match it’s height.Last home of a tree lobster.
 (B) Ball’s Pyramid, a sheer rocky outcrop 23 km to the southeast of Lord Howe Island.

 But the species hit the headlines in 2001 when researchers discovered a population of 20 to 30 individuals on Ball's Pyramid, a rocky islet off Lord Howe Island.
-It turns out, this solitary chunk of rock is home to the rarest insect on Earth: the Lord Howe stick insect, also known as the tree lobster or walking sausage.
 February 11, 2016 11:00 AM.However, researchers still had no conclusive evidence that the specimens collected from the Ball Pyramid region were, in fact, the long lost land lobster.
 But the species is nocturnal, and nobody wanted to scale the spire hunting for bugs in .Ball’s Pyramid lies about twelve miles southeast of Lord Howe Island in the Pacific Ocean.
+It’s one of the surviving .A relative of the stick insect, the tree lobster (real name Dryococelus australis) once roamed proud and free on tiny Lord Howe Island – an emerald pinprick on the map .

 Summary